William Macaulay Counselling Perth

-In some instances, adolescents may face the risk of being asked to leave home or lose financial support from their parents.
+In some instances, adolescents may face the risk of being asked to leave home or losing financial support from their parents.

-Are you reasonably confident and comfortable about your sexual or gender orientation?
-If not, consider seeking support from a counsellor can be beneficial in this process.
+Ensure that you feel reasonably confident and comfortable with your sexual or gender orientation.
+Seeking support from a counsellor can be beneficial in this process.

-Avoid pressurising yourself into coming out before feeling confident enough to do so.
+Try not to put pressure on yourself to come out before you are ready.
 Remember that it is your decision whom to confide in, when and how to do it.
-You may also decide that coming out may not be advisable or necessary.
+You may also decide it's neither necessary nor wise to come out.

 Timing can be crucial.
-Be aware of the mood, priorities, stresses and problems of those to whom you would like to come out.
+Consider the mood, priorities, stresses, and problems of the individuals you plan to confide in.

-Be well informed about LGBT+ issues so that you can answer any questions or concerns on the subject.
+Equip yourself with knowledge about LGBT issues so that you can address any questions or concerns that may arise.

 Be mindful that some people may initially react negatively to what you've told them.
 Try to be patient and not respond defensively or angrily, as acceptance may be a gradual process.